neolee/mal/README.md

 Simplified interfaces for interacting with the OpenAI RESTful API, designed primarily to achieve separation of concerns.

-The `mal.adapter.openai.Client` class wraps OpenAI compatible client object and our features together.
+The `mal.adapter.openai.Model` class wraps OpenAI compatible client object(`.client` attribute) and our features together.
 You need to assign a model string with `<provider name>/<model id>` style in the constructor.
 The second part of that string is optional and the default model id in `provider` will be used if it is empty.

 At present, support is limited to the `OpenAI` client, while the development of the asynchronous `AsyncOpenAI` API is still ongoing.